Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/1_set_up_the_scene.md

 </p>

-### <a name="step-4">Set up the Scene</a>
+### <a name="step-4">Set Up the Scene</a>

 #### The Scene
-Simply put in Unity, a `Scene` contains any object that exists in the world.
+Simply put in Unity, a Scene contains any object that exists in the world.
 This world can be a game, or in this case, a data-collection-oriented simulation.
-Every new project contains a Scene named SampleScene, which is automatically opened when the project is created.
+Every new project contains a Scene named `SampleScene`, which is automatically opened when the project is created.
 This Scene comes with several objects and settings that we do not need, so let's create a new one.

 1. In the _**Project**_ tab, right-click on the `Assets > Scenes` folder and click _**Create -> Scene**_.
 Name this new Scene `TutorialPoseEstimation` and double-click on it to open it.